-MoFRR works best in topologies illustrated in the figure below.
+MoFRR works best in dual-planes topologies as illustrated in the figures below.
 MoFRR may be enabled on any router in the network.
 In the figures below, MoFRR is shown enabled on the Provider Edge (PE) routers to illustrate one way in which the technology may be deployed.